Meet the CARE Team

-Carolyn is a Founding member of Clermont Animal CARE Humane Society (CACHS) and currently serves on its Board of Directors.
+Carolyn is a founding member of Clermont Animal CARE Humane Society (CACHS) and volunteers as the organization’s Executive Director.
 It was Carolyn's vision to support the Best Friends Animal Society No Kill 2025 Initiative that led to the formation of CACHS in October 2017 and the decision to bid on the contract for the Clermont County animal shelter.

-Carolyn's extensive collaborative work in the Cincinnati-area animal welfare community allowed her to pull together a strong coalition of like-minded individuals and organizations to work toward implementing life-saving programs in support of the No Kill 2025 Initiative.
-She is the Founder and Board President of My Furry Valentine, host of Greater Cincinnati’s largest animal adoption event celebrating nearly 5,000 adoptions in 7 years; former Board President of United Coalition for Animals, Greater Cincinnati’s first and only high-volume spay/neuter clinic for cats and dogs performing more than 110,000 surgeries to date; and former Board Secretary for HeARTsSpeak, an international non-profit organization that unites art and advocacy to increase the visibility of shelter animals.
-Through these endeavors, Carolyn has cultivated many long-standing relationships that will serve to fortify the Clermont Animal CARE Humane Society mission in service to the people and animals of Clermont County.
+Carolyn's extensive collaborative work in the Cincinnati-area animal welfare community enabled her to pull together a strong coalition of like-minded individuals and organizations to work toward implementing proven lifesaving programs and the successful animal shelter bid.
+She is the founder and Board President of My Furry Valentine, host of Greater Cincinnati’s largest animal adoption event celebrating more than 7,000 adoptions in 9 years; former Board President of United Coalition for Animals, Greater Cincinnati’s first and only high-volume spay/neuter clinic for cats and dogs performing more than 132,500 surgeries to date; and former Board Secretary for HeARTsSpeak, an international non-profit organization that unites art and advocacy to increase the visibility of shelter animals.

 In Cincinnati, Meaghan was the Surrender Prevention Specialist at SPCA Cincinnati.
 While there, she was a founding member of SAFE (Saving Animals from Eviction), and continued to work with the group when she became Shelter Director at Ohio Alleycat Resource (OAR).
 While at OAR, Meaghan's team strategically implemented best practices for lifesaving which resulted in the doubling of applications, adoption and rescue transfer numbers.
 She also led efforts to initiate a new, robust FeLV+ cat adoption program - the first of its kind in Cincinnati.
 Meaghan is excited to bring her experience and passion for animal sheltering to Clermont Animal CARE!

-Carolyn Frias recently moved from Southern California with her two dogs, Mason and Nelson, and joins our team as Dog Program Manager.
+Carolyn Frias recently moved from Southern California with her two dogs, Mason and Nelson, and joins our Team as our Training and Enrichment Coordinator after serving as our Dog Program Coordinator.
 Carolyn has 12 years of experience working with dogs in both shelters and home environments.
 She is a Certified Professional Dog Trainer (CPDT) and got her start while still in high school, when volunteering at spcaLA in Los Angeles.

-During her time there, Carolyn became an integral part of a Behavior and Training team that provided robust, daily enrichment for the shelter dogs and taught behaviors that would help them succeed in new homes.
+During her time there, Carolyn became and integral part of the Behavior and Training Team that provided robust, daily enrichment for the shelter dogs and taught them behaviors that would help them succeed in new homes.
 In addition to working with shelter dogs, Carolyn also has experience working as a private in-home trainer and group class instructor.